 A bowl of homemade, tasty soup is a wonderful way to get your body fuelled – not only with nutrients but also with a whole bunch of happiness.

 If you enjoy cooking, you can have so much fun experimenting with different combinations of vegetables, herbs, and spices to create a unique flavour every time.
-This Thai inspired Butternut Squash Soup turned out so yummy and deserves its own post.

 To give this soup it’s unique flavour you will need two specific herbs: fresh ginger and lemongrass.
 Many of you might be pretty comfortable cooking with fresh ginger root but what about lemongrass?